 In most cases your surgery will proceed as planned, but sometimes another emergency

-might delay your operation.
+might delay your surgery for a short time.

 What happens during an open mitral valve replacement?

-open mitral valve replacement:
+during your open mitral valve replacement:

-- The operation will take several hours.
+The operation will take several hours.
 Family and friends should stay in the waiting

 room, so the surgeon can update them.

-your doctor will separate your breastbone.
+heart, your surgeon will separate your breastbone.

 The surgery team will attach you to a heart-lung machine.
 This machine will act as

 your heart and lungs during the procedure.

 Your surgeon will remove your current mitral heart valve and replace it with a new

 The surgery team will remove the heart-lung machine.

-- The team will wire your breastbone back together.
+The team will connect your breastbone back together.

 What happens after an open mitral valve replacement?

-- You will begin your recovery in the intensive care unit or a recovery room.
+You will begin your recovery in the intensive care unit or a recovery room.

 When you wake up, you might feel confused at first.
 You might wake up a couple of

 hours after the surgery, or a little later.

 Most people who have mitral valve replacement notice immediate symptom relief after

 You may have a tube in your throat to help you breathe.
 This may be uncomfortable,

 You may have a chest tube to drain excess fluid from your chest.

-- Bandages will cover your incision.
+Bandages will cover your incision.
 These can usually come off within a couple of days.

 You will feel some soreness, but you shouldn’t feel severe pain.
-If you need it, you
+If you have pain,

 you can ask for pain medicine.

-a day or two, you should be able to sit in a chair and walk with help.
+a day or two, you should be able to walk with help.

 You may perform breathing therapy to help remove fluids that collect in your lungs

-You will probably be able to drink the day after surgery.
+You will probably be able to drink liquids once the breathing tube is removed, usually

+the day after surgery.
 You can have regular foods as soon as you can tolerate them.

 blood circulate through your leg veins.

-- Make sure you have someone to drive you home from the hospital.
+Make sure you have someone to drive you home from the hospital.
 You will also need

 some help at home for a while.

 to recover your strength.
 It may take several weeks to fully recover from your surgery.

-healthcare provider if your temperature is over 100.4°F (38˚C), or if your weight changes.
+healthcare provider if your temperature is over 100.4°F (38˚C) or as advised by your

-- Ask your doctor when it is safe for you to drive.
+Ask your healthcare provider about when it is safe for you to drive.

 is safe for you to lift.

-Follow all the instructions your healthcare provider gives you for medications, exercise,
+Follow all the instructions your healthcare provider gives you for medicines, exercise,

 diet, and wound care.

-- Make sure all your dentists and doctors know about your medical history.
+Make sure all your dentists and other healthcare providers know about your health

+history.
 You may need to take antibiotics before certain medical and dental procedures

 to prevent getting an infection on your replacement valve.

 Before you agree to the test or the procedure make sure you know:

 The name of the test or procedure

 The reason you are having the test or procedure

 What results to expect and what they mean

 The risks and benefits of the test or procedure

 What the possible side effects or complications are

 When and where you are to have the test or procedure

 Who will do the test or procedure and what that person’s qualifications are

 What would happen if you did not have the test or procedure

 Any alternative tests or procedures to think about

-When and how will you get the results
+When and how you will get the results

 Who to call after the test or procedure if you have questions or problems

-- How much will you have to pay for the test or procedure
+How much you will have to pay for the test or procedure